Using the DMF Service Node Appliance

 l3-delivery-interface AN-Data

-The show managed-services managed service command provides status information about the service.
+command provides status information about the service.

-dmf-controller-1(config)# show managed-services Latency
+dmf-controller-1(config)# show managed-services flow-diff

 # Service Name SwitchSwitch Interface Installed Max Post-Service BW Max Pre-Service BW Total Post-Service BW Total Pre-Service BW